-At Cornell University, applications were up big.
+At Cornell University, applications were up big and the overall admission rate dropped to a historic low of 8.7%.
 In the Early Decision round, we believe the figure was up by around 36%.
 But Cornell has joined Stanford University and Columbia University in being cagey about their admissions statistics.
 We’ll find out the numbers soon enough when they become publicly available.
 In the meantime, to put their forthcoming figures in historical perspective, a then-record 51,500 students applied and the admission rate stood at 10.7% for Cornell’s Class of 2024 (records we believe have since been shattered by the Class of 2025).
 For Cornell’s Class of 2023, 49,118 students applied and the admission rate stood at 10.6%.
 Prior to the Cornell Class of 2023, total applications reached a then-high of 51,328 for the Class of 2022, a year the admission rate also dipped to its lowest mark of 10.3%…before this year that is.

 Why Ivy League Applications Soared and Admission Rates Plummeted for the Class of 2025